My church, St. Thomas the Apostle,

 Responsorial Psalm*

 The cantor sings or recites the psalm, and the people respond.
-Today the response was:My heart exults in the Lord, my Savior.
+Today the response is:O Lord, our God, how wonderful your name in all the earth!

 Second Reading*